Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 - Issue tracker zip file located
 - Read the source code by downloading the file to my Kali machine.
 - Source code analysis revealed that the software has a priority parameter and connects to a MySQL database. "/issue/checkByPriority" directory was also discovered.
 - Ran feroxbuster on port 30455 and found the index.php page which displayed the root directory.
 - Accessed the webpage and discovered the problem tracker program running at http port 17445.
 - Created an account and entered login credentials
-- Navigated to /issue/checkByPriority directory and received a 405 error
+- A 405 error message appeared when I navigated to the /issue/checkByPriority directory.
-- Brought up burpsuite to see what is going on in the background and sent the web page for port 17455 for directory /issue/checkByPriority to repeater
+- Started Burpsuite to observe what was happening in the background and forwarded the web page for directory /issue/checkByPriority on port 17455 to repeater.
-- Found method "POST" was allowed
+- The "POST" method was found and permitted.
-- Changed method to "POST" in repeater and found the error code changed to 400
+- After switching to the "POST" method in repeater, the error code changed to 400.
-- Googled sq injection reverse shell and retreived the syntax
+- Looked up the syntax for sq injecting reverse shell on Google.
-- Added the priority parameter and the found syntax placing it into the root directory of the web server and url encoded the syntax into burpsuite to retreive command injection from the webpage
+- To execute command injection from the webpage, I added the priority parameter and the detected syntax, putting them in the web server's root directory.
+Additionally I URL encoded the syntax in Burpsuite.
-- Confirmed we can run OS commands on from webpage
+- Verified that I can execute OS commands from a webpage.
-- Downloaded a php reverse shell to target naming the reverse shell with a .php extension
+- Downloaded and named a PHP reverse shell with a.php extension for the target machine.
-- Setup a netcat listener on Kali; ran the reverse shell php script and received a root shell
+- Set a Kali netcat listener; executed the PHP script for the reverse shell to obtain a root shell.

 ## Improved skills